4Runner Bump Stops: The Complete Guide

 There are two different types of rubber bump stops that are popular on the market right now.

 One is a completely natural rubber product and the other is called dual-durometer rubber.
 The natural rubber bump stop is natural rubber from top to bottom with a hollow core.
-The dual durometer rubber, which means it is made from two rubbers extruded together to form one piece, looks almost like a larger/taller stock bump stop.
-Both types of rubber bump stops are maintenance-free, allowing you to install them and forget about them.
-Although they are different designs and slightly different makeup, they both provide the same benefits and functions.
+The dual durometer rubber, which means it is made from two rubbers extruded together to form one piece, looks almost like a larger/taller version of OEM.
+Both types of rubber stops are maintenance-free, allowing you to install them and forget about them.
+Although they are different designs and slightly different makeup, they both provide similar benefits and functions.

-Both styles of rubber bump stop work to absorb the energy from the vehicle pressing down onto the rear axle or vice versa.
-The further the bump stop is compressed, the more resistance it gives which in turn will help to push the frame and axle-back apart.
-The rubber material allows for a cushioning effect instead of a hard stop like the stock bump stops that are typically made from polyurethane.
+Both styles work to absorb the energy from the vehicle pressing down onto the rear axle or vice versa.
+The further the bump is compressed, the more resistance it gives which in turn will help to push the frame and axle back apart.
+The rubber material allows for a cushioning effect instead of a hard stop like the factory ones that are typically made from polyurethane.
 All of this will result in a smoother ride and no more harsh bottoming out.

-Rubber bump stops are much taller than stock bump stops.
-They in turn will act as a helper spring when towing, providing supplemental resistance to the rear springs.
+Rubber ones are much taller than factory bumps.
+They, in turn, will act as a helper spring when towing, providing supplemental resistance to the rear springs.
 This results in a safer and less bouncy towing experience.

 Pros: